-A summer academy created to put entering Hillcrest High freshmen on the path to excel their first, make-or-break, and beyond, has earned CSD the honor of being named a 2017 District of Distinction by District Administration Magazine.
+A summer academy created to put entering Hillcrest High freshmen on the path to excel their first, make-or-break year, and beyond, has earned CSD the honor of being named a 2017 District of Distinction by District Administration Magazine.
 The award recognizes districts for leading the way with educational innovations “that are yielding quantifiable benefits, and that could be replicated by other districts.”

 Hillcrest is a place where achievement is possible for all students.
 It consistently ranks among Utah’s top 10 high schools in U.S. News & World Report rankings, which look at graduation rates and test scores with an emphasis on the performance of disadvantaged students; more than 40 percent of Hillcrest’s students are from low-income households.

 But in the summer of 2016, Hillcrest Principal Greg Leavitt began asking what it would take to ensure every student reaches his or her potential.
 His answer: a rigorous summer preparatory academy to give incoming ninth-graders a jump on high school.
 How students perform in the first months of their freshman year can determine whether they drop out or graduate.

 With a nearly half-million-dollar investment by the Board of Education, Leavitt began working with the principals of the elementary and middle schools that feed into Hillcrest to identify students most likely to benefit from the inaugural Husky Strong Summer Academy.
 For 30 days, 80 students that first year received four hours of daily instruction in math, science, English and geography.
 Students had to forgo their summer breaks, but those who completed the coursework started school with a quarter of an elective credit under their belts.
 They also were eligible for cash incentives of up to $400 sponsored by the United Way of Greater Salt Lake.

 The program, coupled with mentoring of students throughout their high school careers, has contributed to a 10 percent increase in the number of Husky freshmen on track to graduate.
 The strategy is now being adopted by Jordan High, which on June 12 welcomed about 45 freshmen to its inaugural summer academy.